 Table of Contents

-- Why It’s Hard For Pitbulls to Swim
+- Why Swimming Can Be Hard for Pitbulls

-Make to mistake, Pitbulls weren’t developed to be in water.
-Given their physical traits and qualities, it is easy to see why.
-As such, these dogs will have attributes that make it more difficult to stay afloat in water.
-Though, this doesn’t mean they can’t overcome them.
+Make no mistake, Pitbulls weren’t developed to be in water.
+And given their physical traits, it’s easy to see why.
+These dogs have attributes that make it more difficult to stay afloat in water.
+However, this does not mean they can’t overcome them.

 Here are the main reasons why Pitbulls may not be as graceful in water as the Poodle.
 Note: when we say Pitbull, were referring to several Pitbull-type breeds, including the: American Pitbull Terrier, Staffordshire Bull Terrier, American Bulldog and American Staffordshire